 The law does not require the same standard of testing for residential use lawn conventional pesticides as it does for commercial conventional pesticides used around farmed animals and vegetation for food production.
 In both instances, conventional pesticide manufacturers are responsible for doing the efficacy & toxicity testing of their own products.
 The EPA reviews it, but does not test it themselves.
 There is not a true check and balance system.
 Lawn conventional pesticides contain ingredients which will never be tested for harmful effects simply because the current law in the USA doesn't require it.
 In addition, the Center for Disease Control has reported an alarming number of cases related to farm worker illness from exposure to conventional pesticides used in food production.

 Aside from harming humans, these insect killers also pollute the air, water, soil, plants, and animals all around us.
 Studies have shown that conventional pesticides harm the helpful insects like honeybees, butterflies, ladybugs (which eat a lot of other bad pests) and are highly toxic to toads, frogs, and fish.
 The scary thing is that these lawn fertilizers and conventional pesticides seep into the water table through rain, runoff, and storm drains!

 We should learn how to control pests without using harmful chemicals in order to help our health and our environment.
 Healthy organic soil is the best way to lessen the amount of pests in the first place.
 Plants grow quickly in organic environments because the healthy surroundings naturally fight off pests.

-Here are other helpful links about pesticides and important information about them:
+Here are other resources about conventional pesticides and important information about them:

-- Pesticide Action Network Pesticide Database – They have a database of pesticide toxicity and other regulatory information.
-Their reference section provides information about pesticides and their effects on our health.
+- Pesticide Action Network Pesticide Database – They have a database of conventional pesticide toxicity and other regulatory information.
+Their reference section provides information about conventional pesticides and their effects on our health.